AMP-SCZ/dpdash/AWS_SETUP.md

 ![Screenshot of the Download CSV Record Set link](/doc/assets/aws_setup/02_verify_email_domain/verify_email_domain_03.png)

+Save the domain you used locally.
+We will use it when configuring the deployment for your environment.

 ### 3. Create AWS Role for Github Actions

 Navigate to the IAM service in the AWS Console.